 Poetry’s Wild Heart In Fiction, Philosophical Fiction, Satirical P Poetry must have something in it that is barbaric, vast and wild.
 Denis Diderot – Jacque the Fatalist and his Master Purchase Now Denis Diderot Jacques the Fatalist and his Master FacebookXPinterestEmailLinkedInWhatsApp

-Pleasure’s Spoiler In Fiction, Philosophical Fiction, Satirical P Pleasure is often spoiled by describing it.
+Advising the Conceited In Fiction, Philosophical Fiction, Satirical A To attempt to advise conceited people is like whistling against the wind.
 Denis Diderot – Jacque the Fatalist and his Master Purchase Now

 Destiny’s Irony In Fiction, Philosophical Fiction, Satirical D Our destiny is frequently met in the very paths we take to avoid it.
 Denis Diderot – Jacque the Fatalist and his Master Purchase Now

-Philosophers vs. Priests In Fiction, Philosophical Fiction, Satirical P The philosopher has never killed any priests, whereas the priest has killed a great many philosophers.
+Power vs. Patience In Fiction, Philosophical Fiction, Satirical P In any contest between power and patience, bet on patience.
 Denis Diderot – Jacque the Fatalist and his Master Purchase Now